vezel-dev/novadrop/doc/game/launcher-client-protocol.md

 `character_name` is the NUL-terminated name of the character that the user is entering the world on.

-### Voice Chat Commands
+### Voice Chat Requests

-There is a set of commands for interacting with [TeamSpeak](https://www.teamspeak.com):
+There is a set of requests for interacting with [TeamSpeak](https://www.teamspeak.com):

 * Create Room (`0x8`)